noahsc0tt/notes-webapp/README.md

-This repository is a web-based notes application for UCL COMP0002.
+This repository is a web-based notes application for [UCL COMP0004](https://www.ucl.ac.uk/module-catalogue/modules/object-oriented-programming-COMP0004).